 Travel courses are conducted to various parts of the world and are led by one or more faculty members.
 May be repeated to different locations.
-P: cons of instr & prior trip arr & financial deposit.

 German (GERMAN)

 GERMAN 101.
 Introduction to the German Language I. 4 Credits.

 Development of basic ability in understanding, reading, speaking and writing in German.
 Fall Only.